-As a mindset coach, a-ha moments are what I live for, like when a client sees how the thing that comes so naturally to her is actually a highly valuable and desirable asset; or how she is unconsciously perpetuating the thing that’s driving her crazy.
+As a mindset coach, a-ha moments and mind-opening experiences are what I live for.
+Like when a client sees how the thing that comes so naturally to her is actually a highly valuable and desirable asset; or how she is unconsciously perpetuating the thing that’s driving her crazy.
 And then she (or he, I do work with men and love it) says, “Oh!
 I never thought about it that way before.”

 It’s music to my ears, I’ve got to say.